 These faders are used to bring up individual lights and groups of lights.
 Some may be programmable, called submasters.
 Conventional lighting consoles may also have cue stacks, allowing lighting looks to be programmed into a cue, which then can be played back in a list of cues on a special playback fader.
 If you’re working with all conventional lighting, this is the type of console for you.

-Lights are brought up via the touch screen in pallets, cues and cuelists, and programmed to playbacks.
+Lights are brought up via the touch screen in palettes/presets, cues, and cuelists, and programmed to playbacks.
 The software, which is much more advanced, is able to playback many cues at once and program effects movements easily.
 This doesn’t make them best for all uses.

 This is a great option for a venue, church or attraction that simply needs to play back pre-programmed looks, and doesn’t need to do a lot of programming.
 There are many, many different programs out there to do this, and also many different options for outputting to DMX.

 Remember that lighting consoles come in many different shapes and sizes, and that what’s right for someone else’s venue might not be right for you.

 Like Our Free Content?